-NNY Business Magazine Accepting Nominations for 11th Annual 20 Under 40 Awards
+NNY Business magazine accepting nominations for 11th annual 20 Under 40 Awards

-NNY Business magazine has once again opened nominations for its 20 Under 40 awards to the increasing pool of young professionals who reside in the tri-county area.
+WATERTOWN — NNY Business magazine has once again opened nominations for its annual 20 Under 40 Awards.

-“NNY Business magazine is proud to be able to continue this program each and every year, honoring some of the area’s brightest young professionals that exemplify leadership in the north country,” said NNY Magazine Editor Holly Boname.
+“NNY Business magazine is proud to be able to continue this program each and every year, honoring some of the area’s brightest young professionals that exemplify leadership in the north country,” NNY Magazine Editor Holly C. Boname said.

-The 11th annual 20 Under 40 class will be selected by a committee consisting of editors and staff of NNY Business Magazine, but also by past recipients of the awards, their peers and community members.
+The 11th annual 20 Under 40 class will be selected by a committee consisting of editors and staff of NNY Business magazine, but also by past recipients of the award, their peers and community members.

 “We encourage all nominators to use as detailed information as possible on their nominations.
-This helps the committee to get a full understanding of the nominee’s accomplishments in the workplace, awards, and community involvement,” said Ms. Boname.
+This helps the committee to get a full understanding of the nominee’s accomplishments in the workplace, awards, and community involvement,” Ms. Boname said.

 Each selection is also affected by the strength of the response by nominators, including highlighting traits that showcase hard work, professionalism, community volunteerism and recognition of achievements within their field.

-“As we grow this event each year, we continue to seek business partners and sponsors who would like to support the program,” said Ms. Boname.
+“As we grow this event each year, we continue to seek business partners and sponsors who would like to support the program,” Ms. Boname said.
 “We are not only seeking nominations but also sponsors who are interested in joining NNY Business to celebrate young leadership.”

-Anyone interested in sponsoring the event can contact Kayle Ross by emailing kross@wdt.net.
+Anyone interested in sponsoring the event can contact Kayle Ross at kross@wdt.net.

 Nominations will be accepted until Friday, Oct.
 1. The awards dinner will be announced at a later date.